bdnorris/design-to-dev-guide/content/workflow.md

 Evaluation: After implementation, the design is evaluated to determine its effectiveness and identify areas for improvement.
 This feedback is then used to inform future iterations of the design process.

-Overall, an iterative design process involves a continuous cycle of prototyping, testing, and refining, with each iteration building on the knowledge gained from previous iterations.
-The process is flexible and adaptable, allowing designers to make changes and improvements as they learn more about the needs and preferences of users or customers.

-/////

-Linear Workflow: Sitemap > Wireframe > Prototype > Copy > Design > Develop
-Iterative: Sitemap > Wireframe/Copy/Prototype/Design, repeat.

-Responsive Deliverables
-Element Collages
-Atomic Web Design
-For larger projects, think beyond layouts and pages, think about modular and systems (design as legos).

 ### Resiliency